Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Is the Southwest Priority Card Worth the Annual Fee?

 The annual fee is $149 and is applied during your first billing statement.
-And it can easily be worth it if you can make the most of your points and card benefits.
+And it is easily worth it just for earning the Companion Pass alone!

 The anniversary points alone can be worth ~$113.
 And the 4 boarding upgrades can be worth up to $200 (4 X $50).